-MON $87427 \times MON$ $89034 \times 1507 \times MON$ 88017×59122 maize does also confer resistance to certain lepidopteran and coleopteran pests.
-A growing number of studies and reviews indicate potential harm to a range of non-target organisms (Lövei et al. 2009; Marvier et al. 2007; Rosi-Marshall et al. 2007; Bøhn et al. 2008).
-Both impacts on non-target organisms and resistance development among target pests of Bt maize has been documented (Van den Berg et al., 2013a; Van den Berg, 2013b).
+The 4114 maize does also confer resistance to certain lepidopteran and coleopteran pests.
+A growing number of studies and reviews indicate potential harm to a range of non-target organisms (Marvier et al. 2007; Rosi-Marshall et al. 2007; Bøhn et al. 2008; Bøhn et al. 2010).
+Both impacts on non-target organisms and resistance development among target pests of Bt maize has been documented (Van den Berg et al., 2013; Van den Berg, 2013).
 Evaluation of resistance development within the target pest population and strategies suggested to halt this development, as well as impacts on non-target organisms is crucial in a sustainability assessment.